Updated by Peak District Kids writer, Gemma, from Families Can Travel

 There is the ‘Explorer’s Challenge’ located at the summit, and then the bigger ‘Woodland Adventure’.
 There is picnic seating around for parents to sit.

-There are a handful of eateries including a restaurant, cafe and pub.
+There are a handful of eateries including a restaurant, café and pub.
 Details can be found here.
 I can’t really comment on them as we always take a picnic!
-But on our recent visit I noticed the cafe was selling kids lunch boxes for £4.95 and a hot dog with chips and drink for £7.50.
+But on our recent visit I noticed the café was selling kids picnic meals for£5.25 and a hot dog with chips for £6.25.

-But… we do always treat ourselves with an ice-cream each from the Matlock Meadows ice-cream stand, right next to the cable car.
+Make sure you treat yourselves with an ice-cream each from the Matlock Meadows ice-cream stand, right next to the cable car.
 Delicious!